Project High Flyer - EAL Qualification Helps Joanne's Career Take Off

 as part of four placements in BAE Systems.

 projects of different size and complexities.
-The knowledge and experience gained has allowed me to take on more responsibility and widen the scope of the work undertaken.”
+The knowledge and experience gained have allowed me to take on more responsibility and widen the scope of the work undertaken.”

 “I was very shocked and surprised to win,” she said.
 “My grandad Brian has a private pilot licence and always encouraged